stevemu/landscaping_business_dashboard/README.md

 ## Branching

 `dev` is the main development branch.
 Code in this branch are deployed to the staging server for internal reviewing/testing.
-Staging server is at https://people-management-dashboard.stevemu.com
+Staging server is at https://landscaping-business-dashboard.stevemu.com

 `master` is the production branch.
 Once code is tested and approved on staging server, code in this branch are deployed to production.
-Production server is at https://people-management-dashboard-prod.stevemu.com
+Production server is at https://business-dashboard-prod.stevemu.com

-## Deploying On ubuntu:
+## Deploying On Ubuntu 18/16:

 create `landscaping_business_dashboard.service` in /etc/systemd/system: